Moorvan/MoMathF/README.md

 ## API

 We call the API from MathPix, you can apply for it from https://accounts.mathpix.com/account.
-You can fill id and key in the config_git.yaml and rename the file to config.yaml:
+You can fill id and key in the config_git.yaml.

 ```yaml
 api: